Projection booth: History

-After the introduction of safety film in the early 1950s, because they remained useful for several other purposes.
+After the introduction of safety film in the early 1950s, projection booths remained useful for several other purposes.
 These include isolating the noise produced by opto-mechanical projectors from the audience, providing appropriate atmospheric control for the projection and film transport equipment (including, in more advanced booths, the use of HEPA air filtration to prevent dust contamination of the film prints in use), the provision of work space for the projectionist to prepare prints for projection and maintain the equipment, and the isolation of dangerous equipment and infrastructure (e.g. potentially explosive xenon bulbs and three-phase power) from untrained members of the public.